When Was Sunscreen Invented?

 Hamilton sunscreen still exists as a brand today.

 - After the war, red vet pet was modified.
-No one liked red vet pet because it was essentially just a remarkably thick layer of petroleum jelly, or Vaseline.
+No one liked itt because it was essentially just a remarkably thick layer of petroleum jelly, or Vaseline.
 It protected your skin by being a physical block to the sun but it was very unpleasant to have on.
 It did, however, work very well

-Because it worked so well, the formula was later tweaked.
-Red vet pet was modified after the war, mixed with less unpleasant ingredients like cocoa butter and coconut oil.
+- Red Vet Pet was mixed with less unpleasant ingredients like cocoa butter and coconut oil.
 This became the original recipe for Coppertone sunscreen.
 This is still one of the biggest names in sunscreen to this very day.

 Franz Greiter was also the man behind the concept of sun protection factor or SPF.
 That first version he made, his glacier cream, had an SPF of just 2.
 That would be considered essentially useless today, but it was at least a start.

 - Greiter’s SPF rating came years after his initial formula.
 He devised the PF rating system in 1962 when it became clear that sunscreen was going to be a popular product on the market and there needed to be some kind of standardization across the entire field.
 Otherwise consumers would have no idea what they were buying.

 - It was 1969 when one of the biggest sunscreen companies, Hawaiian Tropic, entered the market.
 At the time it was literally operating out of the founder’s garage.
 Ron Rice had gone on vacation in Hawaii and saw locals using coconut oil on their skin and really enjoyed the smell and the idea of it.
 He invented his own brand in the most decidedly un-Hawaiian location ever, right in the middle of Kentucky.